Computer Science

 CS 211: Introduction to Databases

+Credits 3This course provides a broad overview of database systems.
 It presents the fundamentals, practices, and applications of computer databases.
 Topics include database architectures, data modeling, design schemes, transaction processing, and database implementation.
 Additional topics may include emerging technologies in the field.

 CS 212: Advanced Databases

+Credits 3This course offers an in-depth exploration of database management system concepts and their practical applications.
 It focuses on designing enterprise-scale data systems by introducing core system design principles aligned with software engineering while exploring industry best practices.
 Additionally, the course delves into specialized database technologies and their specific use cases, highlighting the role of databases in supporting complex, real-world applications and large-scale data environments.

 CS 225: Advanced C/C++